DiVino may earn commission from select online purchase links.

 Find it online: Donnafugata Lighea Dry Muscat 2020

 Grillo grows predominately on the western side of the island.
 It does well in the heat and accumulates a lot of sugar.
 This means big aromas and the potential for high alcohol wines.
 In fact, it’s the principal grape in Marsala, Sicily’s most famous fortified wine.
-It’s most often blended with other indigenous grapes, but on its own packs a powerful aromatic punch.
+It’s most often blended with other indigenous grapes, for example in Alcamo DOC, but on its own packs a powerful aromatic punch.
 Green citrus, apples, tropical fruit, and sweet Mediterranean herbal notes.

 Find it online: Donnafugata SurSur Grillo 2020